 WHAT IS PrEP?

-PrEP stands for “Pre-Exposure Prophylaxis”, meaning it is a tool to stop infection (“prophylaxis”) that is taken before you are exposed HIV.
-Current clinical guidelines for PrEP recommend daily use of the medication Truvada for maximum HIV prevention benefits.
+PrEP stands for “Pre-Exposure Prophylaxis”, meaning it is a tool to stop infection (“prophylaxis”) that is taken before you are exposed to HIV or any other possible harm.
+Current clinical guidelines for PrEP recommend daily use of PrEP medication (Descovy, Truvada or the generic versions) for maximum HIV prevention benefits.

 PrEP is endorsed by the World Health Organization for people who are HIV negative and at risk for becoming positive.
-It has been shown to be as high as 99% effective at reducing risk for HIV when taken every day (without missing a dose). ------1.
+It has been shown to be as high as 99% effective at reducing risk for HIV when taken every day (without missing a dose).
+It is so effective that we call the risk “negligible” if a person is correctly taking their daily PrEP.

 PrEP works by disrupting HIV and preventing it from establishing a foothold in the body and causing a systemic infection.